tretton37/cg-custom-framework-group-1/docs/session-1.md

-# Session 1 - Make something that does Something
+# Session 1 - Make Something That Does Something

 **So first meet our team!**
 - Henrik Ljungdahl